TrilliantHealth/trilliant-data-science/libs/mops/docs/memoization.md

 ## Memoization specification

-At a conceptual level, memoized results are stored under a determinstic hash of the function `(args, kwargs)`, within a _memospace_ that is derived from the application context and function at the time of its call.
+At a conceptual level, memoized results are stored under a deterministic hash of the function `(args, kwargs)`, within a _memospace_ that is derived from the application context and function at the time of its call.
 This memospace is fundamentally a fully-qualified (atomic) namespace, but in implementation it is derived from 3 'logical' pieces: